refskeggbrewing/refskeggbrewing.github.io/enameling/etching.md

 of other chemicals we use, mainly ferric chloride.
 It is sold as a PCB etchant.
-One of the few references I could find about this indicates that this etchant is expensive and difficult to use, which is what we found.[@ETCH:4] The instructions on the bottle say to mix the solid powder with about a gallon of water, which we did.
+One of the few references I could find about this indicates that this etchant is expensive and difficult to use, which is what we found.
+The instructions on the bottle say to mix the solid powder with about a gallon of water, which we did.

 When we added our metal to the etchant after it was diluted per